The Animal Welfare Committee has the authority, on behalf of the University to:

 Dr. Steve Wiseman, Co-Chair

 A student representative

-A technical staff representative from the animal research facilities
+A technical staff representative from each of the animal research facilities

 Other individuals may be asked to review the protocols as the need arises.